edgio-docs/edgio-docs/guides/applications/v7/security/token_auth.md

 ![Rules - shown with Token Auth enabled](/images/v7/security/token_auth_rules_1.png)

 For these requests, {{ PRODUCT }} requires both of the following conditions to be met:
--   The request URL's query string must start with a valid token.
+-   The request URL's query string must contain a valid token.
 A token is considered valid if it can be decrypted using either the current primary or backup encryption key.

     **Example:**